seattlehomebrew/seattlehomebrew.github.io/_posts/2019-08-11-semi-sweet-hard-cider.md

   * **Safale S-04** &#8211; Target FG around 1.002-1.012.
 Has the finish/mouthfeel of a dry cider, but with more apple flavor.
 No blowoff tube needed.
   * **Wyeast 3068 (Weihenstephan Wheat Yeast)** &#8211; Crowd-pleaser.
 Good for a sweet cider with an FG in the 1.020&#8209;1.025 range.
 Not good below 1.012.
 Needs a blowoff tube for a full carboy.

-I didn&#8217;t want an overly sweet cider, so I ruled out Wyeast 3068 (too high of a final gravity).
+I didn't want an overly sweet cider, so I ruled out Wyeast 3068 (too high of a final gravity).
 I ended up deciding on Wyeast 3056 (which CvilleKevin listed as his favorite our of these three), but would have grabbed Safale S-04 if the homebrew store was out of the Wyeast packs.

 #### Keeping it Sweet

 If you let cider ferment until the yeast stops, you will end up with a dry cider.
 One way to get a sweeter cider is to add more sugar after fermentation is complete (sometimes called &#8220;backsweetening&#8221;).
-However, you might lose some of the apple flavor by letting the yeast work until it&#8217;s all done.
+However, you might lose some of the apple flavor by letting the yeast work until it's all done.
 An alternative is to stop the fermentation early to prevent the yeast from eating up all of that good natural sugar in the cider.
 You can do this by &#8220;cold crashing&#8221; the cider to stop the yeast.

 I do this by transferring the cider to a keg when the gravity gets to around 1.010-1.015 and then sticking the keg in the fridge to drop the temperature.
 Previously, I would monitor the gravity by pulling a sample every couple of days after the first week of fermentation.
 This time I used a new [Tilt Hydrometer](https://tilthydrometer.com) to watch the gravity in real time in a Google Sheets chart.
 You can see the chart (which gave live updates every fifteen minutes) below.